coveo-labs/json-python-push/README.md

 ## JSON requirements

-The JSON can contain nested objects/arrays.
-All will be parsed.
-The following JSON:
+Nested objects/arrays in the JSON file will be parsed.
+Take the following JSON for example:
 ```json
 [{"productCode":"35870226","masterProductCode":"35870226","productName":"prodname","shortDescription":"descr","description":[{"Type":"Brick","Length in cm":"20","Material":"Rock","Color":"Transparent"}]},
 ```